M-11 motorway (Pakistan): History

-The LSM (Lahore Sialkot Motorway) was originally conceived by the Ex-Chief Minister of Punjab, Choudhary Pervaiz Elahi.
-In 2006 and its foundation stone was laid in 2007 by the ex-President of Pakistan, General Pervez Mushaaraf.
+The M-11 was originally conceived by the Ex-Chief Minister of Punjab, Choudhary Pervaiz Elahi.
+In 2006 and its foundation stone was laid in 2007 by the ex-President of Pakistan, General Pervez Musharraf.
 Its land was acquired but no actual construction work was started.
-According to the original plan, the LSM would have been opened to the public in 2008 at the cost of Rs 18bn but the Government of Punjab shelved the project due to political reasons.
-Later the Ex-Prime Minister of Pakistan, Imran Khan, re-ordered construction of the LSM.
-The National Highway Authority (NHA) shortlisted only two companies — Frontier Works Organization (FWO) and a foreign firm for undertaking this project.
-LSM is M-11, which will run parallel to M-2 from Lahore to Islamabad.
+According to the original plan, the M-11 would have been opened to the public in 2008 at the cost of 18 billion rupees PKR but the Government of Punjab shelved the project due to political reasons.
+Later the Ex-Prime Minister of Pakistan, Imran Khan, re-ordered construction of the M-11.
+The National Highway Authority (NHA) shortlisted only two companies — Frontier Works Organization(FWO) and a foreign firm for undertaking this project.M-11 runs parallel to M-2 from Lahore to Islamabad.
 The next phase, the M-12 from Sialkot to Kharian (via Gujrat), is under construction, and the final phase, the M-13, will be Kharian to Rawalpindi.
 It is linked to M2 Motorway via Rawalpindi Ring road.
 LSM was originally designed to be a six lane motorway but it was built as a four lane motorway.
 On August 15 M-TAG was installed on the toll plaza at the northern end of the motorway and all vehicles had to use M-TAG as the only form of payment.
 However, at the southern Toll Plaza M-TAG was not installed at the same time.
 M-TAG refilling stations were installed on both Toll Plazas with an offer for a free account for a few days.
-The motorway was completed and opened for traffic at March 18 2020.
+The motorway was completed and opened for traffic at March 18, 2020.
 The motorway is also prone to small closures usually because of fog.
 Such as of March 2025 the motorway closed due to fog but reopened later.